-In a sermon to Barbadian Emigrants, at Trinity Church, Monrovia, Liberia, West Africa on May 14th, 1863, Alexander Crummell calls on persons of African ancestry around the world to be actively engaged in the religious, economic and social development of the African continent.
+In a sermon to Barbadian emigrants, at Trinity Church, Monrovia, Liberia, West Africa on May 14, 1863, Alexander Crummell calls on persons of African ancestry around the world to be actively engaged in the religious, economic and social development of the African continent.
 His sermon appears below.

 Deuteronomy XXVI.
 I-II.